CMU-cabot/cabot-ble-server/README.md

 CABOT_NAME                  # cabot name
 CABOT_BLE_ADAPTER           # default is 'hci0'
 CABOT_START_AT_LAUNCH       # default is 0, launch cabot system if 1 at start up
+CABOT_NO_BLE                # default is false, do not use BLE if true
 ```

 ## variables for cabot2-ace battery configuration